The $k$-adjacency operators and adjacency Jacobi matrix on distance-regular graphs: Examples

-The other example referring to the finite case: for $n\in\N$, we regard the graph $K_n$ in which any pair of vertices are adjacent each other Fig. \eqref{fig:Kn-regular}.
-These graphs are generally known as \emph{complete} graphs.
+For a solid analysis, let us regard a fixed number $n\geq2$ and denote by $K_n$ the graph with $n$ vertices in which any pair of vertices are adjacent to each other (e.g., see Fig.~\ref{fig:Kn-regular}).

-For a solid analysis, we suppose that $n\geq2$, \ie the graph has at least two vertices.
-It is clear that $K_n$ is distance-regular with diameter equal one and intersection sequence $\llb(1,n-1)\rrb$.
-Thus, in view of \eqref{eq:degree-Ak-distance}, the degree and the isoscycle number of $A$ are
+The graph $K_n$ is distance-regular with diameter equal to one and intersection sequence $\{(1,n-1)\}$.
+In view of Theorem~\ref{th:recursive-Ak}, the adjacency operator $A$ of $K_n$ follows

-Thereby, every vertex of $K_n$ has $(n-2)(n-1)$ isoscycle-1 (for example, one can see in Fig. \eqref{fig:Kn-regular} that any vertex of $K_4$ has three isoscycle-1).